JohnEBoyBaby/i.Q/README.md

 "KUNG FU" ...

-...
-WHERE THE LA MUMBA BO'S GUR'S ARE ...
+... and I AM going tQ dQ "IT" IN "AFRIQA" QF ALL PLACES ..!7Q WHERE THE "REAL" LA MUMBA GUR'S ARE ..!7Q WHERE THE "REAL" LA MUMBA BO'S ARE ..!7Q

 BEFORE THE FIRE IS GONE ... www.youtube.com/watch?v=XpPqZRYAuCM&t=360 ...
 BefQre The Fire Is GQne ... befQre the fire is gQne ..!7Q